-Pasta bowls comes in a variety of sizes from extra large pasta serving bowls to small individual ones.
-Some are deep bowls, while others are more like plates with big rims.
+It’s true, presentation is everything, especially when it comes to food.
+Italian pasta bowls are available in a variety of sizes from extra large pasta serving bowls to small individual ones for smaller servings.
+Some are deep bowls, others not so deep, while yet others are more like plates with just really big rims.

 They come in an assortment of colors, styles and even prices, so if you’re looking for bowls or dishes for your pasta, it shouldn’t be too hard to find what you are looking for.